DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/routes.md

 ## Adults route

+The adults route follows the same path as the yearly soap box derby.

 ![The 2021 Couch to Soap Box Derby adult route][adults]

 - The adults route is run on pavements and requires the crossing of multiple roads to complete